manoelpqueiroz/galactipy/README.md

 - [Cookiecutter Data Science Template: `cdst`][ac9];
 - [Full Stack FastAPI and PostgreSQL - Base Project Generator][ac10];
 - [The importance of layered thinking in data engineering][ac11].

+Additionally, we would like to thank the teams of the following projects for aiding us during our research and implementation of best practices and tools for Python development:

+- [Pelican][ac12].

 Give them your :star:, these resources are amazing! :wink: